django/django/docs/concepts.rst

 if you want to send a message to an arbitrary group of clients, you need to keep track of which response channels of those you wish to send to.

-Say I had a live blog where I wanted to push out updates whenever a new post is saved, I would register a handler for the ``post_save`` signal and keep a set of channels (here, using Redis) to send updates to::
+If I had a liveblog where I wanted to push out updates whenever a new post is saved, I could register a handler for the ``post_save`` signal and keep a set of channels (here, using Redis) to send updates to::

     redis_conn = redis.Redis("localhost", 6379)